remcoros/wasabi-webtop-startos/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Sparrow on Webtop for StartOS
+# Wasabi on Webtop for StartOS

 [Webtop](https://docs.linuxserver.io/images/docker-webtop/) is an innovative Linux desktop environment that allows users to access a complete Linux desktop directly from their web browser.
-This repository creates the `s9pk` package that is installed to run the [Sparrow desktop wallet](https://sparrowwallet.com/) on a stripped down version of `Webtop` on [StartOS](https://github.com/Start9Labs/start-os/).
+This repository creates the `s9pk` package that is installed to run the [Wasabi desktop wallet](https://wasabiwallet.io/) on a stripped down version of `Webtop` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies